PLP-GTR/ghost-docker-compose/README.md

 #### Directory permission denied

-Some time after the initialization and the abroted connection warnings, this one came up:\
+Some time after the initialization and the aborted connection warnings, this one came up:\
 `blog_1     | Error executing 'postInstallation': EACCES: permission denied, mkdir '/bitnami/ghost'`

 So I've granted too many permissions to the persistence volume mount:\